tacman/msgphp/docs/projection/document-transformers.md

 # Projection Document Transformers

-A projection document transformer is bound to `MsgPhp\Domain\Projection\DomainProjectionDocumentTransformerInterface`.
-Its purpose is to transform domain objects into [projection documents](documents.md).
+A projection document transformer is bound to `MsgPhp\Domain\Projection\ProjectionDocumentTransformerInterface`.
+Its purpose is to transform arbitrary objects into [projection documents](documents.md).

 ## API